Murder of Ruth Waymire: Identification

-In September of 2021, samples from Millie's torso were sent to Othram for DNA sequencing, where a DNA profile was built.
+In September 2021, samples from Millie's torso were sent to Othram for DNA sequencing, where a DNA profile was built.
 Genealogists at the company used the profile to provide a list of potential family members to Spokane Police Department, who eventually narrowed her identity down to Ruth Belle Waymire, born on April 16, 1960.
 Waymire's identity was confirmed 17 February 2023 and released to the public on 29 March 2023.
 She was a graduate of Rogers High School and spent time in Wenatchee as well as Spokane.
 Waymire's parents divorced when she was a child and she, her sister, and their mother moved in with a local family in Spokane.
 However, her mother died shortly thereafter.
 Waymire and her sister eventually became estranged and never re-established contact again.
 She was never reported missing and was described as having led a transient lifestyle.

 Waymire was married to her second husband, Trampas D.L.
-Vaughn (1945-2017) at the time of her murder.
+Vaughn (1945–2017) at the time of her murder.
 Vaughn was born in Iowa and spent time in prison there before marrying Waymire in Wenatchee.
 Vaughn died in Sutter County, California in 2017.
 The Spokane Police Department consider him a suspect in his wife's murder due to the fact that he never reported her missing.
 No other suspects have been considered, including Waymire's first husband who is cooperating with the investigation.
 Spokane Police and investigators with the Medical Examiner's Office are also seeking information on Waymire's child or children due to her autopsy revealing she had a child roughly a year or two before her murder.